kolenaIO/kolena/docs/automations/extract-bounding-box-metadata.md

 ### Aspect Ratio

-**Aspect ratio** measures the ratio of the bounding box width to its height.
+**Aspect Ratio** measures the ratio of the bounding box width to its height.
 It can be useful in scenarios where the bounding box shape or dimensions impact the analysis or model performance.

 $$